OpenJohnMacGregor/ElisaPages/docs/LinuxArchitecture.md

 	<dt>User Applications</dt>
 		<dd>
 		User Applications are, by nature, in user space.
-		In addition to having additional protection when execptions occur, each application has an identity associated with it that allows Linux' access control and resource control functions to manage access to and competition for the operating system resources.
+		In addition to having additional protection when exceptions occur, each application has an identity associated with it that allows Linux' access control and resource control functions to manage access to and competition for the operating system resources.